TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

     documentation, Dynamic Root of Trust for Measurement was abbreviated as DRTM.
     When Dynamic Launch was codified in the TCG specification, it was given the acronym D-RTM.
-There is a similar situation with Static Root of Trust for Measuremnt.
+There is a similar situation with Static Root of Trust for Measurement.
 In TCG documentation it will be given the acronym S-RTM but it is not uncommon to see it as SRTM.
 For the purposes of the launch integrity documents, DRTM and SRTM will be the preferred acronym.